Selling is a lot about psychology.

 This means that you are not going to waste valuable energy involving other regions of the brain to process external stimuli if this is not strictly necessary for survival.

-Neuromarketing therefore primarily target those two parts of the brain, the survival part (or how to avoid pain) and the emotional part (or how to be happier).
+Neuromarketing therefore primarily target those 2 parts of the brain, the survival part (or how to avoid pain) and the emotional part (or how to be happier).

 It’s more clear now, isn’t it?
 Basically, we buy things to solve a problem, to avoid a danger or to feel better in order to achieve an improved version of ourselves.